Pure sine wave. The simplest waveform with no harmonics.

 tri

 Triangle wave.
-The default source.
 Contains only odd harmonics with gentle rolloff.

 saw